 Amount of Annual Savings Needed to Reach $1 Million by Age 65

 This compounding example is a hypothetical example that assumes an 8% annual return.
 The example doesn’t represent any particular investment and is for illustrative purposes only to show the mathematical concept of compounding.
 It does not account for inflation, and the rate is not guaranteed.
 Taxes are not included in the calculations.
-Investments are subject to risk, including the loss of principal.
-Source: Hartford Funds, 6/25.
+Source: Hartford Funds, 4/26.

 Contact a financial professional to discuss how to achieve your financial goals.